animafps/teres/README.md

 ## Usage

+Run the program

+### Cli

-Currently it can only be run in CLI mode
+blur can be run from the command line

-E.G.
+e.g.

 ```powershell
 ./blur.exe -n demo.mp4
 ```

-Most of the CLI args are not functional as well

 ### Config